-Gabe Roth is a left-of-center judicial policy activist who is currently working at Fix the Court (FTC), an organization in the Arabella Advisors network of liberal advocacy groups founded in 2014 to secure liberal control of the United States Supreme Court.
+Gabe Roth is a left-of-center judicial policy activist who is runs Fix the Court (FTC), an organization formerly part of the Arabella Advisors network of liberal advocacy groups founded in 2014 to secure liberal control of the United States Supreme Court.

 Roth has a master’s in journalism, and his initial work experience was as a local TV reporter and producer in Florida.
 He has also worked as a communications officer for the State of New York, and the public relations firms Glover Park Group and Rubenstein.
 Roth later joined the high-powered left-of-center media and communications consultancy SKDKnickerbocker (SKDK).
 Working alongside liberal operatives personalities Stefan Friedman and Hilary Rosen, SKDK provided media services to several major left-of-center organizations, including the Obama Foundation, Sixteen Thirty Fund, New Venture Fund, and Arabella Advisors.

 Gabe Cass Roth was born in 1982 in New Jersey.
 He attended Washington University in St. Louis from 2000-2004 and received a bachelor of arts in anthropology and then went to Northwestern University from 2005-2006 to get a master’s degree in journalism.